Meggan (character): Powers and abilities

 Meggan can alter her form at will and can assume the form of any creature, even those who only exist in legends.
 Initially, she changed forms unconsciously.
-As an infant, she instinctively adopted a fur-covered, somewhat animal-like form in response to the cold weather around her.
+As an infant, she instinctively adopted a fur-covered, somewhat animal-like form in response to cold weather.
 Her empathic powers made her vulnerable to the superstitions of her people and their fear of her powers caused her to shapeshift into an increasingly hideous form.
 It was not until she began adventuring with Captain Britain and working with psychic Alison Double that she came to understand the extent of her powers.
-Meggan's usual form is a blond woman with pointed ears (some texts indicate that this form is based, subconsciously, on Captain Britain's expectations).
-It took several more years for Meggan to discover her natural form: taller than a normal human, with longer platinum blond hair, pointed ears, and black eyes.

-Meggan can add to her mass and shed this additional mass at will.
-Meggan adopts the special abilities, superhuman powers, and even aspects of the internal anatomy of whatever being she uses her metamorphic powers to imitate.
-She once became a Godzilla-like fire-breathing dragon, and on another occasion she became a werewolf that had all of a wolf's natural abilities.
-Meggan can assume the form of other people as well.
-Her facial features and overall physical appearance often change to a degree with her mood.
-Although she retains better control of her form as an adult, Meggan may consciously or unconsciously alter her appearance to resemble people or even animals she is with at the time and still occasionally changes form in response to the emotions around her: becoming beautiful when she feels loved, or hideous when she feels fear or anger, or she might become considerably less attractive when deeply depressed.
-Usually, this happens when she is under stress or spends significant time away from the British Isles.
-Her elemental powers also cause Meggan to change in response to her surroundings, growing fur in extreme cold, or gills when she is submerged or swimming underwater.

-She can increase the density of her muscle tissue to boost her strength and/or speed to superhuman levels, shown capable of exceeding that of Captain Britain on two separate occasions.
+Meggan can increase the density of her muscle tissue to boost her strength and speed to superhuman levels, shown capable of exceeding that of Captain Britain on two separate occasions.
 The use of this power is tied to the planet itself.
 During her confrontation with Galactus, she grew in stature to match his size, but the taller she grew, the more she was destabilizing the environment nearby.

 Meggan is able to instantly mimic the powers of other superhumans, in one case turning into fully empowered duplicates of Dazzler, Rogue, Colossus, Longshot, Storm, Wolverine, Rachel Summers, and Havok in rapid succession.
 Given sufficient magic energy in her surroundings, she has even effortlessly turned into a female copy of the Silver Surfer.
 She has also transformed herself into sentient sand or water, and attained the associated properties.